General Internal Medicine

 Her special focus is Women's Health, including the development of our Women's Health

 Fellowship.
-Dr. Jenkins is also Executive Director of the Laura W. Bush Institute
+Dr. Jenkins is also the former Executive Director of the Laura W. Bush

-for Women's Health in Amarillo at Texas Tech University Health Sciences Center.
-In
+Institute for Women's Health in Amarillo at Texas Tech University Health Sciences

-2006 she received the Dean's Distinguished Service Award.
-Her current research is
+Center.
+In 2006 she received the Dean's Distinguished Service Award.
+Her current research

 Collaborating Community Faculty